 The Cranbrook Vision: Past and Present, Artrain, MI

-Museum of Fine Arts, Boston, MA; Oakland Museum of Art, Oakland, CA; Chicago
+The Eloquent Object, Traveling: The Philbrook Museum of Art, Tulsa, OK; Boston Museum of Fine Arts, Boston, MA; Oakland Museum of Art, Oakland, CA; Chicago Library and Cultural Center, Chicago, IL; Museum of Modern Art, Tokyo and Kyoto, Japan

 Big Containment, Swen Parson Gallery, Northern Illinois University, DeKalb, IL